puneeth579/jsonsrv/README.md

 #org.brutusin:jsonsrv [![Build Status](https://api.travis-ci.org/brutusin/jsonsrv.svg?branch=master)](https://travis-ci.org/brutusin/jsonsrv) [![Maven Central Latest Version](https://maven-badges.herokuapp.com/maven-central/org.brutusin/jsonsrv/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.brutusin/jsonsrv/)
-A self-describing, java web framework for easily exposing business methods as JSON RPC services over HTTP.
+A java web framework for easily exposing business methods as self-descriptive JSON RPC services over HTTP.

 Motivated by the creation of Javascript/AJAX/JSON web interfaces, the goal of this library is to allow a very simple and efficiently implementation of java web services, guaranteeing a correct use of the HTTP semantics and also to constitute a self-describing repository of services.